-Professor of Sociology and Public Affairs: Co-Director, Bendheim-Thoman Center for Research on Child Wellbeing, Co-Director, Joint Degree Program in Social Policy
+Professor of Sociology and Public Affairs: Co-Director, Bendheim-Thoman Center for Research on Child Wellbeing, Director, Joint Degree Program in Social Policy

 151 Wallace Hall